 - Pulmonary function studies to determine your lungs' ability to exchange oxygen and carbon dioxide

-- Blood tests to determine blood type, clotting ability, and biochemical status of blood, and to gauge liver function.
-Serology screening is also included.
+- Blood tests to determine blood type, clotting ability, and biochemical status of blood, and to measure liver function.
+Serology screening (a blood test that looks for antibodies) is also included.

 It is impossible to predict how long a patient will wait for a liver to become available.
 Your transplant coordinator is always available to discuss where you are on the waiting list.

 Where does a liver for a transplant come from?